felipeguimaraesesilva/residential_security/README.md

 SMS Based Residential Security is a prototype that allows the creation of an alarm system for residences that no possess Internet access.

-This prototype is using the presence sensor to trigger the alarm.
+This prototype is using the Motion Sensor to trigger the alarm.
 But is possible to configure any kind of sensor compatible with arduino.

 ## Prerequisites